OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="win">

-Inside either of the `.ini` files, insert lines in this way:
+Inside the `refine.ini` file, insert lines in this way:

 ```
 -Drefine.port=3333